mcarvin8/ava-sf-devops/README.md

 ### Validation Merge Request Pipelines

-In the "Merge requests" settings, enable "Pipelines must succeed" to ensure the merge request validation passes before the request can be accepted.
+In the "Merge requests" settings, you can enable "Pipelines must succeed" to ensure the merge request validation passes before the request can be accepted.
 I also recommend enabling "Enable merged results pipelines" under "Merge options".

+### Protected CI/CD Environments

+You can protect each CI/CD environment to limit those who can deploy to the orgs.

+In both models, the validation environments start with "validate-", which you can allow anyone to validate.

+But for destructions and deployments, I would recommend protecting these environments to limit those who can permanently change the target org.

 ## Bot Deployments